 So it goes sometimes with Agile coaching.
 There are many patterns for success and failure with Agile.
 Quite frequently, the best pattern for success is the exact opposite of what the client has been doing or has used to be successful with more traditional development approaches.
 The client’s experience and intuition would actually be a poor guide to what would be best when trying to adopt Agile methods.
 To get the most value from your Agile Coach, you may need to let go of some of your beliefs.

-One reason that experience and intuition are poor guides is because they are usually wrong when it comes to predicting the future.
+One reason that experience and intuition are poor guides is that they are usually wrong when it comes to predicting the future.
 When we are dealing with large organizations, we are dealing with systems.
 We rarely perceive systems behavior accurately, and systems frequently behave in ways that are counter to what we believe.

 Peter Senge introduced the 11 laws of Systems Thinking in his 1990 book, The Fifth Discipline.
 Here are a few examples of Senge’s 11 laws that apply when introducing Agile (or any change) into organizations:

 - Behavior grows better before it grows worse. – When we first introduce change, things will seem to get worse.
 Skeptics will point at this to confirm their opposition to the change.
 And it will lead people to pine for the way things use to be and to lose their determination to push through the change.
-Few leaders today can ignore the pressure for short term results and gut it out for changes that take more than a month or two.
+Few leaders today can ignore the pressure for short-term results and gut it out for changes that take more than a month or two.
 See my previous article, We are Using Agile – Why are Things Getting Worse.

 - Today’s problems come from yesterday’s “solutions.”– An example of this is organizations that have a heavy PMO culture and onerous compliance documentation.
 This current “problem” was probably introduced as a “solution” to a past project failure.